Skip to navigation Skip to content

 If the former partner does not occupy the property, notional income will be the lesser of:

-If the former partner lives in the property, refuses to pay rent and there is no pending property settlement, notional income will be the lessor of:
+If the former partner lives in the property, refuses to pay rent and there is no pending property settlement, notional income will be the lesser of:

-Where there is a pending property settlement and the non-occupier can show that they are unable to collect rent from the occupier, no notional income should be considered, clear evidence will be required to support this.
+Where there is a pending property settlement and the non-occupier can show they are unable to collect rent from the occupier, no notional income should be considered.
+Clear evidence will be required to support this.

 The exception to this is properties with excess curtilage.
 Where the non-occupier is unable to collect rent from the occupier, notional income would still be assessed for the excess curtilage but not for the house and curtilage.